minhhdo/studienprojekt_happiness/README.md

 ## Data

-The analysis is based on the European Quality of Life Survey 2011.

-The raw data are not included in this repository because of data access restrictions.
-The dataset can be obtained from the official data provider.
+The repository contains the raw and preprocessed EQLS data.

 Main preprocessing steps include:

-- selection of relevant variables
+- filtering relevant survey questions
 - removal of variables with high missingness
 - listwise deletion of remaining missing cases
 - encoding of categorical variables